Trekking Morocco in Style

 The High Atlas Mountains, which dominate the skyline to the south of Marrakech, have always played an important role for the city, not least with regard to commerce.
 Whilst Marrakech is in itself a fascinating city, a whole new experience awaits those who venture south into the mountains.
 With several peaks above 4000 metres, the Western High Atlas is part of a larger chain of mountains that spreads from the Atlantic Coast in the west to Tunisia in the east.
 The mountains are home to the indigenous Berber people who have inhabited Morocco for at least 5000 years.
 The Berbers live in small clusters of earthen adobe houses which cling precipitously to mountainsides and are often only accessible by mule or foot.

 This experience is as much about relaxing and being hosted in beautiful lodges, as it is about trekking in Morocco and soaking up the vistas, atmosphere and culture of the regions we visit.
 Everything is tailored to the desires of your party be they active and adventurous, or sedate and relaxed.
 This trip is very much about you!
-If you'd like to add to your trip it's also possible to add on other elements such as desert visit or a climb of Mount Toubkal.
+If you'd like to add to your trip it's also possible to add on other elements such as a desert visit or a climb of Mount Toubkal.

 Trekking in Morocco in style itinerary